kanztu/pr_toggle_actions/docs/foo-bar-docker-audit-trivy.md

 The name of the docker image to scan

 - required: True
-- default: true
+- default: None

 #### output

 Path to trivy output

 - required: False
-- default: None
+- default: /output/trivy.json

 #### ignore

 Path to the .trivyignore file

 - required: False
-- default: None
+- default: /.trivyignore